seleniumbase/SeleniumBase/README.md

 ``` python
 self.find_text(TEXT_SEGMENT, CSS_SELECTOR)
 ```
-The lines were broken apart in the example to demonstrate different methods available to you.
-The one difference is that find_text() also returns the element contained by the CSS_SELECTOR. find_text() was previously called wait_for_text_visible() ... you can still use the older method name if you wish.)
+The lines were broken apart in the example above to demonstrate different methods available to you.
+The big difference is that find_text() also returns the WebDriver element contained by CSS_SELECTOR.
+Also, find_text() was previously called wait_for_text_visible(), and you can still use the older method name if you wish.)

 If the example is moving too fast for your eyes to see what's going on, there are a few things you can do.
 You can add ``--demo_mode`` on the command line, which pauses the browser for about a second (by default) after each action: